Covid 19 coronavirus: Air New Zealand analysis of a change in alert levels

 While an international comeback would be incremental, the airline could leverage a wide range of sales and marketing channels to make it happen.

-''Rest assured that Air New Zealand doesn't want to be domestic-only carrier.
-That will be short term focus for us - but we do have ambitions to get back to being an international carrier we've got wide bodies we want to get back in the air.''
+''Rest assured that Air New Zealand doesn't want to be a domestic-only carrier.
+That will be short term focus for us - but we do have ambitions to get back to being an international carrier.
+We've got wide bodies we want to get back in the air.''

 The airline would form joint ventures with suppliers to kickstart travel.

-Rival airlines that have flooded into New Zealand over the last six years may not be so quick to return and that would provide opportunities for Air New Zealand.
-The airline benefited from airline shake ups following 9/11 and the global financial crisis that developed late in 2007.
+Rival airlines that flooded into New Zealand over the last six years may not be so quick to return and that would provide opportunities for Air New Zealand.
+The airline benefited from airline shake-ups following 9/11 and the global financial crisis that developed late in 2007.

-''Air NZ as a small nimble carrier is confident that it has the ability to respond to those changes.
+''Air NZ, as a small, nimble carrier, is confident it has the ability to respond to those changes.
 There could be some opportunity for Air NZ as some of our competitors make a conscious decision - not to come to New Zealand.''

 Wallace said the ''painful'' process of laying off staff would take some time.